resamsel/dbmanagr/README.md

 {  "title": "{0}.fname || ' ' || {0}.lname",  "subtitle": "{0}.email || ' (' || {0}.user_name || ')'",  "search": ["{0}.email", "{0}.user_name"],  "display": ["fname", "lname", "email", "user_name", "security_info_id", "staff", "disqualified", "time_zone_id", "address", "id"],  "order": ["fname", "lname"]}
 ```
 ### Title
 The *title* is the main entry within the Alfred result item.
 The string *{0}* will be replaced with the table alias (useful when joining with other tables that also have the given attribute present).
+The replaced content will then be added to the projection list as is (SQL functions may be added as well as string concatenation as in the example above).
 ### Subtitle
 The *subtitle* is the second line within the Alfred result item.
 The same replacements as with the title will be applied.
 ### Search